kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I have been accepted to the Nordic Probabilistic AI (ProbAI) summer workshop 2021! :)
 - I've been asked to be a reviewier for the BlackAIR summer research grant workshop 2021
 - I'll be attending the CHIMe workshop 2021
+- I've been chosen as 1 of 60 for the NCWIT AiC Connections Mentorship Programme and have been matched with a Facebook AI Research Advisor!

 ## 2020